-Wool is naturally flame-resistant, making it an excellent choice for your home and offering greater fire safety than other fibres.
-In addition, wool does not melt, drip or stick to the skin when it burns.
+Wool is naturally flame-resistant, making it an excellent choice for your home and offering greater fire safety than other fibers.
+In addition, wool does not melt, drip, or stick to the skin when it burns.

-Wool’s inherent fire resistance comes from its naturally high nitrogen and water content, requiring higher levels of oxygen in the surrounding environment to burn.
-Wool may be ignited if subjected to a significantly powerful heat source, but it does not normally support flame, and will instead smoulder, usually only for a short time.
-In addition, wool’s cross-linked cell membrane structure will swell when heated to the point of combustion, forming an insulating layer that prevents the spread of flame.
-This also means that wool produces less smoke and toxic gas than synthetic fibres.
+Wool’s inherent fire resistance comes from its naturally high nitrogen and water content, requiring higher oxygen levels in the surrounding environment to burn.
+Wool may be ignited if subjected to a significantly powerful heat source, but it does not typically support flame and will instead smolder, usually only for a short time.
+In addition, wool’s cross-linked cell membrane structure will swell when heated to the point of combustion, forming an insulating layer that prevents flame spread.
+This also means wool produces less smoke and toxic gas than synthetic fibers.

 Made of 100% natural wool and 100% natural dyes, our rugs have passed the Japanese Fire Department’s flame-retardant performance test and have been certified as flame-retardant.

 Therefore, it can be used safely in your homes, stores, and public areas like theaters, hotels, malls, hospitals, etc.